Delta detox – Okavango Delta

 Lulled by the quintessential sounds of the Okavango Delta, your first night will be spent in a spacious, walk-in domed tent, complete with cot beds and soft bedrolls.

-Overnight at Xaxaba campsite.
+Overnight at Xaxaba or an alternate campsite.

 After an early morning coffee with a bite to eat, you will set off on a cruise along the Okavango’s waterways.
 Depending on what the local bush ‘intel” has been, you may depart camp by speedboat or mokoro.